 Includes 1 year access to E-Book

-- Do you know what the new CNT manual requires for minimizing pneumothorax risks?
-For sterilizing cups and gua sha spoons?
-For medical documentation and record-keeping?
+- Do you know what the new CNT manual (7th ed.) recommends for minimizing pneumothorax risks?
+Sterilizing cups, gua sha tools?
+Preventing heat lamp and moxa burns?
+Medical record-keeping?

 - Do you know what social media marketing techniques are legal vs. illegal, as well as what terms to avoid using on your website?

 - Do you know how to avoid triggering insurance audits for suspected over-billing?

 - Do you know what constitutes "patient abandonment" that risks license suspension?

 - Can you recognize when you're in a "higher-risk" relationship with a patient?

 - What would you do/not do if you were concerned someone was going to file a malpractice suit against you?